 - The broad consensus expressed during the workshop on the importance of a minimal level of interoperability will be used as an important input when creating the European data space for tourism.

-From these conclusions results a first step for the European Commission, which is to harmonise existing models and standards for tourism data to offer an EU-level minimal semantic interoperability layer to be reused by different the different stakeholders.
+From these conclusions results a first step for the European Commission, which is to harmonise existing models and standards for tourism data to offer an EU-level minimal semantic interoperability layer to be reused by different stakeholders.

 The agenda of the workshop: